iterative/dvc.org/content/docs/user-guide/basic-concepts/parameter.md

 name: 'Parameters'
 match: [parameter, parameters]
 tooltip: >-
-  Simple values that your code can depend on, loaded from a a structured file (`params.yaml` by default).
-DVC can track them as granular dependencies for pipeline stages (defined in `dvc.yaml`).
-These are especially useful for machine learning hyperparameter tuning.
+  Hyperparameters or other config values used by your code, loaded from a a structured file (`params.yaml` by default).
+They can be tracked as granular dependencies for stages of DVC pipelines (defined in `dvc.yaml`).
+DVC can also compare them among machine learning experiments (useful for optimization).
 See `dvc params`.
 ---